HopeyCodeDS/RAG-based-chatbot-integration/README.md

 - `requirements.txt`: Lists the Python dependencies required for the project.
 - `.gitlab-ci.yml`: Defines the GitLab CI/CD pipeline for building and deploying the application.

-## Usage
+## 💻 Usage

-To use the Platform Chatbot, simply navigate to the platform's website and look for the chatbot interface.
-You can start a conversation by typing your message, and the chatbot will respond with the relevant information.
+Once running, access the chatbot via the platform UI.
+Simply type your query (e.g., “What are the rules of chess?”), and the chatbot responds.

-## Deployment
+## ☁️ Deployment

-The Platform Chatbot is deployed on the Azure App Service, using a Docker container.
-The deployment process is automated through a GitLab CI/CD pipeline, which handles the building and deploying of the Docker image.

-## Contributing

-If you would like to contribute to the development of the Platform Chatbot, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and test them thoroughly.
-4. Submit a pull request, providing a detailed description of the changes you've made.

-## Contact

-Team 7 - Integration 5
+Hosted on Azure App Service via Docker container

+CI/CD with GitLab:

+On commit → build Docker image → push → deploy automatically